ppyLEK/Unity3D-Scripts/README.md

 ## Small collection of scripts I use most often in my projects.

+This repo is mostly for my own convenience but if anyone finds these scripts usefull thats great.

-Most of these scripts are old, so I have no idea if they work in never versions of Unity.
+Most of these scripts are old, so I have no idea if they work in newer versions of Unity.
 Refer to [Unity Documentation](https://docs.unity.com/) and [C# docs](https://learn.microsoft.com/en-us/dotnet/csharp/) if these scripts are in need of updating before they are functional.